MicrosoftDocs/xamarin-docs/docs/ios/platform/homekit.md

 With these settings in place, the application is now ready to access the HomeKit Framework APIs.
 For detailed information on provisioning, please see our [Device Provisioning](~/ios/get-started/installation/device-provisioning/index.md) and [Provisioning Your App](~/ios/get-started/installation/device-provisioning/index.md) guides.

 > [!IMPORTANT]
-> **NOTE:** Testing a HomeKit enabled app requires a real iOS device that has been properly provisioned for development.
+> Testing a HomeKit enabled app requires a real iOS device that has been properly provisioned for development.
 HomeKit cannot be tested from the iOS Simulator.

 ## The HomeKit Accessory Simulator